ihsn/SDCPractice/measure_risk.rst

 default missing value code in the sdcMicro suda2() function is -999 and will most likely need to be changed to ‘NA’ when using most R datasets.** The scores are saved in the risk slot of the *sdcMicro* object.
-The syntax in Example 4.7 shows how to retrieve the output.
+The syntax in :numref:`code47` shows how to retrieve the output.

-Example 4.7: Evaluating SUDA scores

 .. code-block:: R
+   :linenos:
+   :caption: Evaluating SUDA scores
+   :name: code47

     # Evaluating SUDA scores for the specified variables
     sdcInitial <- suda2(obj = sdcInitial, missing = NA)